uf-reef-avl/multilauncher/README.md

 -Make sure all computers are on the same network.

--Check that port 11311 is allowed through the firewall on the rosmaster machine (if not type: sudo ufw allow 11311).
+-Check that port 11311 is allowed through the firewall on the ROSMASTER machine (if not type: sudo ufw allow 11311).

 -If you intend to work with more than 10 computers go to the directory at "/etc/ssh/sshd_config" and
 	find/add the "MaxSessions" variable and set it equal to or greater than the number of computers to be used.